-I am an ecological artist with a background in fiber art.
+I am an ecological artist and educator with a background in fiber art.

-and the overall roles they play in service of one another within the cycles of life.
+I am most interested in the relationships between humankind and nature, nature and humankind, and the overall role they play in service of one another within the cycles of life.

-Every relationship tells a story and holds meaning, let us remember our connection.
+Every relationship tells a story and holds meaning, let us explore these stories and remember our connection.

 Remembering our connection is remembering our responsibility to earth, sea, and all living beings.